georgisomnoev/feature-flag-api/README.md

 ```

 ## Future Enhancements:
+- Proper validation for the api input fields.
-- Proper input validation for the feature flags.
+- Group based access control for the feature flags.
+Currently all users have access to all the feature flags.
+- Depending on the environment, the app's web API communication could use just `http`.
 - Token refresh functionality.
-- Depending on the environment, the app's web API communication could use just `http`.
+- Token/user blacklisting to revoke access under specific conditions.
+- Enable a feature toggle at a specific date.

 Feedback and questions are welcome!